Stephen O’Grady, Director

-Pam Schultz, Office Assistant
+Pam Schultz, Administrative Assistant

-Pam Schultz served as a dedicated volunteer of Orleans Conservation Trust before starting as a part-time office assistant in 2016.
+Pam Schultz served as a dedicated volunteer of Orleans Conservation Trust before starting as a part-time administrative assistant in 2016.
 Pam has also worked at the Mass Audubon Wellfleet Bay Sanctuary since 2011, and prior to that spent 37 years working for the federal government.

 Andrew Bagnara, Land Manager

-Originally from Indiana, Andrew holds a degree in natural resources from Purdue University.
+Originally from Indiana, Andrew Bagnara holds a degree in natural resources from Purdue University.
 He first came to Massachusetts as part of AmeriCorps Cape Cod, placed with Wellfleet Conservation Trust and the Wellfleet Conservation Department.
 He then served in the AmeriCorps MassLIFT program as a land stewardship coordinator for Wildlands Trust.
 For the past few years he has been a utility systems specialist in Iowa and Michigan, focusing on GPS data acquisition.
 He is working part-time for OCT, and part-time for Eastham Conservation Foundation.

 Courtney King, AmeriCorps Cape Cod Member